 Methamphetamine Drug Fact Sheet Publicly Made Available by the DEA for Addiction Awareness

 Meth Addiction Statistics

 How long does meth stay in a person’s system?
-If you are researching how long does methamphetamine stay in your system?
+If you are researching, how long does methamphetamine stay in your system?
 The answer depends on multiple factors.
-To begin, Meth detection times will vary depending on the type of drug test used.
+Meth detection times will vary depending on the type of drug test used.

 According to several studies, relapse occurs between seven and ten months after completion of crystal meth rehab in about 80% of recovering addicts.
-What percent of meth addicts recover?
-One meth addiction recovery statistics study showed that people who went through meth detox alone were just as likely to use meth again as users who never received treatment.
-The percentage of high-functioning meth addicts that stay clean and who followed their detox with rehab had more promising results.
-Crystal meth addiction recovery rate for every 100 people, meth rehab helped 33 stay sober at three months, with this number falling to 14 people remaining sober at one year and six at three years.
+So, what percent of meth addicts recover?
+One meth addiction recovery study showed that people who went through Meth detox alone were just as likely to use meth again as users who never received treatment.
+The percentage of high-functioning meth addicts who stay clean and follow their detox with rehab treatment had more promising results.
+Crystal meth addiction recovery rate for every 100 people completing meth rehab is about 33.
+About one-third stay sober at three months, with this figure falling to 14 people remaining sober at one year and six at three years.

-The National Institute on Drug Abuse says that long-term methamphetamine abuse has many negative consequences, including addiction.
-Addiction is a chronic, relapsing disease, characterized by compulsive drug seeking and use and accompanied by functional and molecular changes in the brain.
-Get the statistics below to find out how many people are addicted to meth? and how many meth addicts recover and overdose?
-Learning statistics and drug education in rehab facilities develops awareness of possible triggers that may risk current progress toward sobriety.
+The National Institute on Drug Abuse says long-term Methamphetamine abuse has many negative consequences beyond addiction.
+Addiction is a chronic, relapsing disease characterized by compulsive drug seeking and use accompanied by functional and molecular changes in the brain.

 Among people aged 12 or older in 2020, an estimated 0.6% (or about 1.5 million people) had a methamphetamine use disorder in the past 12 months.